GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can skip real-time cutscenes by dodge rolling or aiming
 - you can use armor plates or enemy skills to "extend" Negotiator's Dilemma copy damage
 - you can use drones to farm Memento trophies
-- walking doesn't trigger NPCs as much as running

 ### True Sons
 \- reference: https://thedivision.fandom.com/wiki/True_Sons#Archetypes